Book Chronicles Professional Soccer Star’s Faith Journey

 Historians have already judged Bell as one of the greatest leaders and fiercest competitors ever to suit up in the white uniform of storied Leeds United; now readers will have the opportunity to understand what drove Bell to leave the millionaire lifestyle of British soccer behind and give his life to a ministry based on faith and service.

 Bell's salvation story begins in a small chapel in Ohio farm country and continues with the founding of his ministry, Within the Walls, where he helps young offenders in British prisons find hope.
-In between is a 20-year coaching stint at Lynchburg, Va.'s Liberty University, the world's largest Christian university.
+In between is a 20-year coaching stint at Lynchburg, Va.'s Liberty University.

 From Elton John and Peter Frampton to Jerry Falwell and Bruce Arena, Bell's incredible journey intersects with many people who changed the world.
 In writing his autobiography, Bell hopes that people both in and out of the sport of soccer will see that a life should not be measured by popularity and success, but by how many people one encourages along the way.